SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/tenable-source.md

 1. (Optional) For **Source Category**, enter any string to tag the output collected from the Source.
 Category metadata is stored in a searchable field called `_sourceCategory`.

 1. **Forward to SIEM**.
 Check the checkbox to forward your data to Cloud SIEM Enterprise.
-When configured with the **Forward to SIEM** option the following metadata fields are set:
+When configured with the **Forward to SIEM** option, the following metadata fields are set:

    * `_siemVendor`: Tenable
    * `_siemProduct`: Cloud API